One fine day, an old man was picking

 One’s been empty, the other turned cold and dry,

-I remember the forest where we used to pick fruits from trees,
+I remember the forest where we used to pick fruits

 And boiled the kettle and had cups of tea,